nakayama-kazuki/202x/power-punch/en/readme.md

 - Marking elements with "o" or "x"
 - Drawing one or two additional elements

-With doodles that inlude several changes, you can easily select a base doodle that matches the discussion point, maximizing the effect of the pen tool.
+With doodles that include several changes, you can easily select a base doodle that matches the discussion point, maximizing the effect of the pen tool.

 ## 6. Avoid Preconceptions